Child Support

 Deviating From Virginia’s Child Support Guidelines

 Sometimes, a judge or the parents may decide not to follow the child support guidelines strictly.
-This departure, called a “deviation,” can happen when a parent is voluntarily unemployed or underemployed and the court imputes income.
+This departure, called a “deviation,” can happen when a parent is voluntarily unemployed or underemployed, and the court imputes income.
 The court imputes income to prevent unfairly reducing a child’s support due to a parent’s choices about work.

-Beyond unemployment or underemployment, Fairfax courts may consider other reasons for deviation, such as living costs that differ from those in Fairfax or a parent’s non-cash benefits like housing stipends.
+Beyond unemployment or underemployment, Fairfax courts may consider other reasons for deviation, such as living costs that differ from those in Fairfax or a parent’s non-cash benefits, like housing stipends.
 When circumstances depart from what the guidelines intend, judges rely on comprehensive documentation to set support at an appropriate level.

 The court may also consider special needs resulting from a physical or emotional condition and the standard of living the child experienced during the parents’ marriage or relationship when evaluating deviations.